AgapiKallinikou/python_games_collection/README.md

 ## Academic Context & Author

-These optimization models were developed as part of the coursework at the **National and Kapodistrian University of Athens (NKUA)**.
+These python scripts were developed as part of the coursework at the **National and Kapodistrian University of Athens (NKUA)**.

 * **Author:** Agapi Kallinikou
 * **Academic Year:** 2022 - 2023